fredriknystrom/fredriknystrom/README.md

 - 👀 I’m interested in software development
 - 📙 I'm currently studying my third year at computer science program at Chalmers University of Technology in Gothenburg
 - 🌱 I’m currently learning openpyxl to create a tip for the world championship in fotball
-- 💞️ I’m looking to collaborate on game development in pygame
 - 📫 How to contact me: fredriknystroms@gmail.com